 - Starz is a sometimes-overlooked streaming option for screening movies at home, or on the go via the Starz app), though it’s also building a reputation for its original programming.

 - Starz is $8.99 per month or $74.99 for an annual subscription; there’s also a limited-time offer of $24.99 for six months currently available.

 - Starz offers original shows like Power, Hightown, American Gods, and Outlander in addition to a sizable movie library.

 - Starz is viewable through its own app, through popular devices like Roku, Apple TV, and Amazon Fire TV, as well as select smart TVs and Xbox One gaming consoles.
 It’s also a standalone channel on Amazon Prime Video and available as an add-on through a number of streaming services.

 - Starz is available on a seven-day free trial, and new Sling subscribers can take advantage of a limited-time offer to get access to Starz (plus Showtime and Epix) for a month.

 The days of needing cable to access your favorite movie channels are long gone.
-Thanks to the streaming revolution, cord-cutters of all stripes can unburden themselves from Netflix’s often-spotty new release section by subscribing to a movie channel with a little more heft.
-HBO, Showtime, Cinemax, and more have entered the fray, but there’s another gem in the pay TV universe you might not have considered: Starz.
+Thanks to the streaming revolution, cord-cutters can subscribe to a movie channel with plenty of selections.
+HBO, Showtime, and Hulu are all long-established names you’re familiar with, but there’s another gem in the streaming universe you might not have considered: Starz.

 How much does Starz cost?